 We recommend spaying females or neutering males at 6 months of age.
 This allows time for development, improves the animal's capability to metabolize anesthetic drugs, and helps to prevent future health problems.

-Smaller breeds of dogs tend to become geriatric at a later age than larger breeds.
-Large dogs are typically considered geriatric around age 6, while smaller dogs are considered geriatric around age 7.
+Dogs are considered geriatric around age 7.
 Older dogs should continue to receive rabies vaccines, DHLPP vaccines, and 4DX tests as usual.
 We recommend wellness exams and bloodwork at least once per year to ensure that any health problems are discovered as early as possible.
-We can also run thyroid tests, perform x-rays, and check your pet's blood pressure if you wish.